Vanessa34-dev/C-ForEmbededSystem/README.md

 download and install qemu (https:/​/​www.​qemu.​org/​download/), download Raspbian Lite image, Kernel image and Device tree blob, emulate a Raspberry Pi–like ARM system using QEMU.

+2- install cross compilation tools for ARM on the build system